mathjax/MathJax/docs/html/_sources/tex.txt

 HTML).
 When this happens, the browser will think the tag continues up to the next ``>`` in the document (typically the end of the next actual tag in the HTML file), and you may notice that you are missing part of the text of the document.
-In the example above, the `` we have ...`` will not be displayed because the browser thinks it is part of the tag starting at ``<y``.
-This is one indication you can use to spot this prooblem; it is a common error and should be avoided.
+In the example above, the "``we have ...``" will not be displayed because the browser thinks it is part of the tag starting at ``<y``.
+This is one indication you can use to spot this problem; it is a common error and should be avoided.

 Usually, it is sufficient to simply put spaces around these symbols to cause the browser to avoid them, so